-Deilig is an eatery at HC Andersens house, situated in the middle of the wondrous garden, that serves both the quick snack, drinks and a full-on lunch.
+Deilig is an eatery at HC Andersens house, situated in the middle of the wondrous garden, that serves both the quick snack, drinks and a full-on lunch and dinner.

 Deilig is an untraditional museum eatery.
 On the one hand, it is the kind of café that serves a good cup of coffee and a delicious lunch before further exploration of the exhibitions.
 On the other hand, the eatery is more than just that: It is also a place where Meyer’s food ideology in many ways resembles Andersen’s own view at nature.